 - 1. Align the notch on the memory module with the tab on the memory module connector. - 2.
-Insert the memory module into the memory module socket and press it until it clicks into place. - 3.
-Install the: - a. system fan - b. cover - 4.
+Insert the memory module into the memory module socket. - 3.
+Press the memory module until the memory module retention tabs click into place. - 4.
+Close the front bezel door. - 5.
+Install the: - a. cover - b. bezel - 6.
 Follow the procedure in After Working Inside Your Computer.